 I was there in 2010 with my children sailing around and it was one of the best weeks of my life.
 And we got to teach the children about the importance of the reef and how to best protect it for the future.

-Lisa about 7 years ago
+Lisa over 7 years ago

 You do can snorkel or dive the Great Barrier Reef in an environmentally responsible way.
 It is just to remember not to touch anything and keep a safety distance of 1 meter from corals, rocks, animals, fishes and the bottom of the sea.
 It is safer for them and also for you!